 A cold air intake is just one of a few easy mods you can make to improve your engine’s performance.
 Many enthusiasts also add one or several of these upgrades at the same time as their CAI.

 Performance Air Filters

 Most CAI kits come with a performance air filter, but don’t let that stop you from taking a look at your options.
 There are a variety of different filter styles and brands available, each with their own pros and cons.
-These include features like an oiled medium, high-flow design, and even reusability.
+These include features like an oiled medium and a high-flow design.
+You can even clean and reuse some air filters.
 Read through our air filter guide for an in-depth look at your options.

 Aftermarket Exhaust Systems